 The total protein of the broilers chicken fed sesame cake in this study, which ranged from 57.00 to 65 g/L is similar to one reported by [26].
 According to the author, low total protein concentration or hypoproteinemia, can be caused by increased plasma protein loss, decreased plasma protein production, decreased protein absorption, increased protein catabolism and age.
 On the other hand, an elevated protein concentration or hyperproteinemia, can be caused by increased plasma globulin or decrease plasma water content (hemoconcentration) therefore, causes of hyperproteinemia are dehydration, inflammation (infectious and non-infectious), and neoplastic conditions.
 The conditions may occur singly or in combination.

 The ASAT iu/L which ranged from 58.00-78.67iu/L was similar to the values of 82.56-90.22 iu/L reported by [27].
 Also, the ALAT iu/L which ranged from 14.66-25.33 iu/L is similar to the values of 9.39-17.22 reported by [27, 30].
-This reveals that the livers of broilers chicken fed graded levels of sesame seed cake diets were functioning properly.

 REFERENCES